kootsoop/node-info/README.md

     Java Runtime: OpenJDK Runtime Environment 1.7.0_45-mockbuild_2013_10_22_03_37-b00
     OS: Linux amd64 3.13.6-200.fc20.x86_64

+## Additions

+A Wildfly docker deployment has been added, as has a Jenkinsfile to build this.

 ## License

 All files listed in this repository are licensed under [MIT license](http://opensource.org/licenses/MIT).